ScriptFUSION/Porter/README.md

 Benefits
 --------

- * Formally defines a structured data import framework with the following concepts: [providers](#providers) represent one or more [resources](#resources) that fetch data from [connectors](#connectors).
+ * Defines a formal structure for data import APIs: [providers](#providers) represent one or more [resources](#resources) that fetch data from [connectors](#connectors).
- * Provides efficient in-memory data processing interfaces to handle large data sets one record at a time, via iterators, which can be implemented using generators.
+ * Provides efficient data processing interfaces to handle large data sets one record at a time, via iterators, which can be implemented using generators.
+ * [Asynchronous](#asynchronous) imports offer highly efficient CPU-bound data processing for large scale imports across multiple connections concurrently.
+ * Protects against intermittent network failures with [durability](#durability) features.
  * Offers post-import [transformations](#transformers), such as [filtering](#filtering) and [mapping][MappingTransformer], to transform third-party into data useful for first-party applications.
- * Protects against intermittent network failures with [durability](#durability) features.
  * Supports PSR-6 [caching](#caching), at the connector level, for each fetch operation.
  * Joins two or more linked data sets together using [sub-imports][Sub-imports] automatically.

 Quick start
 -----------

 To get started quickly, try our [quick start guide][Quickstart].
-For a more thorough introduction, continue reading this document.
+For a more thorough introduction continue reading.

 Understanding this manual
 -------------------------

-The first half of this manual covers Porter's main features and how to use them.
-The second half covers architecture, interface and implementation details for Porter developers.
-There's an intermission inbetween so you'll know where the division is!
+The first half of this manual covers Porter's main API for consuming data services.
+The second half covers architecture, interface and implementation details for publishing data services.
+There's an intermission in-between so you'll know where the separation is!

 Text marked as `inline code` denotes literal code, as it would appear in a PHP file.
 For example, `Porter` refers specifically to the class of the same name within this library, whereas *Porter* refers to this entire project as a whole.